Plantar warts are caused by the same type of virus that causes warts on your hands and fingers. But, because of their location, they can be painful.

 - Avoid direct contact with warts.
 This includes your own warts.
 Wash your hands carefully after touching a wart.

 - Wear sandals or other foot protection when walking around swimming pools, in locker rooms or in gym showers.

 - Don't pick at or scratch warts.

-- Don't use the same emery board, pumice stone or nail clipper on your warts as you use on your healthy skin and nails.
+- When using an emery board, pumice stone or nail clipper on your warts, choose one that you don't use on your healthy skin and nails.